melbaa/summarize_consumes/README.md

 Parse log lines correctly and completely.
 No partial parses.
 Skip unknown syntax and report it.

-Prefer to use a parser framework as it's easier to maintain.
-The syntax is simple enough to allow it.

 The mental model for processing should be in multiple stages.
 * data parsing
 * counting, aggregating, processing the data